Doctorate of Education (Ed.D.)

 Dr. Sosanya Jones teaches courses in higher education policy, governance, administration, and advanced qualitative research.
 With over 25 years of experience in higher education, she has held a variety of impactful roles, including retention counselor, residence hall director, student success program coordinator, assistant director of ACCESS VA/GEAR-UP, and liaison for the Virginia Black Caucus at the State Council of Higher Education for Virginia (SCHEV).

 Dr. Jones’s research focuses on advancing racial equity and uplifting Black communities, with an emphasis on Historically Black Colleges and Universities (HBCUs) and Predominantly Black Institutions (PBIs).
-Her projects include a Bill and Melinda Gates-funded study on HBCU campus climates, a Howard University Human-Centered Artificial Intelligence-funded study on applying AI in educator preparation programs at HBCUs and PBIs, and a Lumina Foundation-funded grant co-partnered with The Chesapeake Bay Trust to sponsor an Eco-Summit for emerging student leaders exploring the intersection of AI and climate change efforts.
+Her projects include a Gates-funded study on HBCU campus climates, a Howard University Human-Centered Artificial Intelligence (HCAI)-funded study assessing AI awareness and use in educator preparation programs at HBCUs and PBIs, and a Lumina Foundation-funded grant co-partnered with The Chesapeake Bay Trust to sponsor an Eco-Summit for emerging student leaders exploring the intersection of AI and climate change efforts.

 Her scholarship has been featured in leading academic journals, including Qualitative Inquiry, Teachers College Record, The Review of Higher Education, The American Behavioral Scientist, RSF: The Russell Sage Foundation Journal of the Social Sciences, and Interest Groups and Advocacy.
 She was an inaugural higher education member of The Pulitzer Center’s 1619 Project Education Network and a Propel HBCU Faculty Fellow.

 Currently, Dr. Jones is a faculty affiliate of the Center for HBCU Research, Leadership, and Policy, a certified AI Super User with Tennessee State University’s S.M.A.R.T.
 Innovation Technology Center, and a 2025–2027 Faculty Fellow for the Polarization & Extremism Research & Innovation Lab (PERIL) at American University.
-As a faculty fellow, she contributes to the Lumina Foundation-funded Building Resilient & Inclusive Communities of Knowledge (B.R.I.C.K.) project, which aims to improve civic engagement and combat disinformation targeting HBCUs and PBIs.
+As a faculty fellow, she contributes to the Lumina Foundation-funded Building Resilient & Inclusive Communities of Knowledge (B.R.I.C.K.) project, with the goal of enhancing strategies to address and counteract hate, bias, and disinformation directed at HBCUs and PBIs.

 Higher and Postsecondary Education